lazargugleta/lazargugleta/README.md

 ## I'm a Student, Developer and Mentor!

+- 🧑🏽‍💼 Working as a Data Scientist at [TTTech Auto][tttech_link]
-- 🔭 I just joined Google as a [GDSC Lead][google_link]
+- 🔭 Just joined Google as a [GDSC Lead][google_link]
-- 🌱 Started Master's with Major in Data Science
+- 🌱 Finished Master's with Major in Data Science
 - 👯 Mentor and teaching assistant
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to go the gym and write DS and Python articles on [medium]
+- ⚡ Fun fact: I love to go the gym and write DS/Python articles on [medium]

 ### Connect with me: